Google’s chief decision scientist: Humans can fix AI’s shortcomings

 - Safety nets.

 The latter principle is particularly important, because it can be easy to overlook the “What if things go wrong?” scenario.
-Even the most well-crafted, well-intentioned, AI system can fail or make mistakes — in fact, the better the system is, the more dangerous it can be in some ways, just like human students.
+Even the most well-crafted, well-intentioned AI system can fail or make mistakes — in fact, the better the system is, the more dangerous it can be in some ways, just like human students.

 “Even if your student is really good, they could still make mistakes,” Kozyrkov said.
 “In fact, in some ways, a ‘C’ student is less dangerous than an A+ student, because with the ‘C’ student you’re used to them making mistakes, and so you already have a safety net in place.
 But [with] the A+ student, if you’ve never seen them make a mistake before, you might think they never make them.
 It just might take you a little longer, and then it’s a catastrophic failure.”

 This “safety net” can take multiple forms, but it often involves building a separate system and not “over-trusting your ‘A+’ student,” as Kozyrkov put it.
-In one example, a homeowner configured his smart camera and lock system to activate if it spotted an unfamiliar face — but somewhat humorously, it falsely identified the homeowner as the Batman image on his t-shirt and refused him entry.
+In one example, a homeowner configured his smart camera and lock system to activate if it spotted an unfamiliar face — but somewhat humorously, it falsely identified the homeowner as the Batman image on his T-shirt and refused him entry.

-The “safety net” in this instance was the PIN on the lock, and the homeowner could also have used a function in his mobile app to override it.
+The “safety net” in this instance was the PIN on the lock, and the homeowner could also have used a function in his mobile app to override the AI.

-All of this leads us back to one core observation that may be obvious to many, but perhaps needs repeating: AI is a reflection of its creators.
-Therefore, we need to focus on putting in place systems and checks to ensure those building the machines (the “teachers”) are responsible and accountable.
+All of this leads back to a point that may be obvious to many but perhaps bears repeating: AI is a reflection of its creators.
+Therefore, we need to focus on implementing systems and checks to ensure those building the machines (the “teachers”) are responsible and accountable.

-There is a growing consensus around “machine teaching,” with the likes of Microsoft recently stating that the next frontier in AI will entail using human professionals’ expertise to train machine learning systems — regardless of the experts’ knowledge of AI or ability to code.
+There is a growing consensus around the importance of “machine teaching,” with the likes of Microsoft recently stating that the next frontier in AI will entail using human professionals’ expertise to train machine learning systems — regardless of the experts’ knowledge of AI or ability to code.

 “It’s time for us to focus on machine teaching, not just machine learning,” Kozyrkov noted.
 “Don’t let the science fiction rhetoric distract you from your human responsibility and paying attention to the humans who are part of this all the way through from the beginning.
-From the objective set by leaders, those data sets authored by engineers, checked out by analysts and decision-makers, those tests that are done by statisticians, and those safety nets built by reliability engineers — all of that has a lot of the human component in it.”
+From the objective set by leaders, those data sets authored by engineers [and] checked out by analysts and decision-makers, those tests that are done by statisticians, and those safety nets built by reliability engineers — all of that has a lot of the human component in it.”